 While celebrated early on campus, Kwanzaa is a week-long holiday, from Dec.
 26 through Jan.
 1, celebrated by many people of the African diaspora.
 It is a time to reflect on your actions over the previous year in regard to supporting the diaspora and to renew your commitments for the following year.

 Our week-long 2020 Kwanzaa event (Nov.
-4–13) will celebrate the contributions of the African diaspora, family and the community through the seven principles of the Nguzo Saba.
+4–13) celebrated the contributions of the African diaspora, family and the community through the seven principles of the Nguzo Saba.
 The campus community will have an opportunity to learn about the history and principles of Kwanzaa as well as finding their own ways of celebrating Kwanzaa.

 History of Kwanzaa